geoffyli/agent-assisted-learning-kit/src/commands/learning-study.md

 ### **1.2.
 Interactive Learning & Teaching**

-- Research on relevant resources from the phase's Resources section
+- Access relevant resource files from the `Resources/` folder based on the phase's resource references
+- Read the specific resource files referenced in the current phase (e.g., `Resources/filename.md`)
+- Use the resource content to inform and enhance your teaching
 - Provide comprehensive explanation of the content item
 - Use multiple teaching approaches:
   - **Conceptual Explanation**: Clear, structured breakdown